Course Content and Outcome Guide for AM 141

 - Special Fee:

-Course DescriptionContinuation of Undercar I, students will diagnose and repair base brakes and anti-lock systems.
-Introduce the basic principles of steering, suspension and wheel alignment for passenger cars and light duty trucks.
-Become familiar with tire construction, types and sizing.
-Practice disassembly and re-assembly of steering and suspension system components.
-Become familiar and practice using computerized 4-wheel-alignment equipment and tire balancing machines.
+Course DescriptionContinues development of skills learned in Undercar I. Introduces basic principles of steering, suspension and wheel alignment for passenger cars and light duty trucks including tire construction, types and sizing.
+Includes practicing disassembly and re-assembly of steering and suspension system components.
+Introduces computerized 4-wheel-alignment, tire balancing and tire changing equipment.
+Prerequisites: CG 209.
 Audit available.

 Addendum to Course Description